Tägerwilen-Gottlieben railway station

 Tägerwilen-Gottlieben railway station (Bahnhof Tägerwilen-Gottlieben) is a railway station in Tägerwilen, in the Swiss canton of Thurgau.
 It is an intermediate stop on the Lake line and is served by local trains only.
 It is one of two stations within the municipality of Tägerwilen; the other, Tägerwilen Dorf, is located 950 m away on the Wil–Kreuzlingen line.

 Services

-Tägerwilen-Gottlieben is served by the S1 of the St. Gallen S-Bahn:
+Tägerwilen-Gottlieben is served by the S1 of the St. Gallen S-Bahn, as a request stop: